C100-R – ADMISSION TO THE CORPORATION

 ← All Topics

-1. Parent/legal guardian must provide both an Indiana driver’s license or state ID with current address and a deed, building permit, rental agreement, mortgage statement, current lease (including term, address of leased property, name and phone number of the lessor, name of the lessee and a listing of tenants), or property tax statement in the parent/legal guardian’s name and at an address in the Corporation boundaries.
+1. Parent/legal guardian must provide an Indiana driver’s license or state ID with current address, Passport/Visa, or Military ID.
+This person must also provide a deed, building permit, rental agreement, mortgage statement, current lease (including term, address of leased property, name and phone number of the lessor, name of the lessee and a listing of tenants), or property tax statement in the parent/legal guardian’s name and at an address in the Corporation boundaries.

-2. Parent/legal guardian must also provide one of the following: a current water bill, gas bill, electric bill, utility connection notice, cable bill, internet bill, auto insurance bill, bank statement, government agency letter, or pay stub with address in the parent/legal guardian’s name and for an address in the Corporation boundaries.
+2. The parent/legal guardian must provide one of the following: a current water bill, gas bill, cable/internet bill, utility connection notice, or a homeowners or renters insurance statement.
+The bill must be in the parent/legal guardian’s name and reflect an address within the Corporation boundaries.

-3. If, and only if, the parent/legal guardian and student are living with another family member or individual residing in the Corporation’s geographic boundaries, and the parent/legal guardian cannot verify residency through number 1, the parent/legal guardian can provide a sworn a statement, via a residency affidavit form, from the legal resident of the home in the Corporation’s boundary attesting to the Parent/legal guardian and Student’s residency at the address in the Corporation boundaries.
+3. *If, and only if, the parent/legal guardian and student are living with another family member or individual residing in the Corporation’s geographic boundaries, and the parent/legal guardian cannot verify residency through #1, the parent/legal guardian can provide a sworn statement, via a verification of residency form, from the legal resident of the home in the Corporation’s boundary attesting to the Parent/legal guardian and Student’s residency at the address in the Corporation boundaries.
+The parent/legal guardian is still required to verify residency through one of the following: Auto insurance, bank statement, government agency letter, pay stub, or medical bill.

-In the event that a sworn statement (residency affidavit) of residence is provided, the Parent/legal guardian must still provide two of the documents from number 2 above.
+In the event that a notarized statement of residence is provided, the Parent/legal guardian must still provide two of the documents from number 2 above.
 Parents, a legal guardian, or an eligible student shall be advised what is required for enrollment at the time of the family’s inquiry.

 The last school attended by the student shall be contacted at the time of the inquiry and requested to send all appropriate records.

-If the last school attended indicates no record of the student’s attendance, or the records are not received within fourteen (14) days of the date of request, or if the student does not present documentary evidence, the principal shall immediately notify the law enforcement agency where the student resided and the Department of Child Services that s/he may be a missing child.
+If the last school attended indicates no record of the student’s attendance, or the records are not received within fourteen (14) days of the date of request, or if the student does not present documentary evidence, the principal shall immediately notify the law enforcement agency where the student resided and the Indianapolis Police Department that s/he may be a missing child.

 Immunization requirements are to be in accordance with Policy.